The Persistence of Neural Collapse Despite Low-Rank Bias: Deep UFM proofs

 Note if the minimum occurs at $\alpha = 0$, then this is attainable by setting all the parameter matrices to zero, which is not a DNC solution, and so DNC is not optimal in this case.
 Hence we assume minimum occurs at $\alpha \neq 0$.

-This is precisely the loss attained by the linear CE DUFM at the best performing DNC solution, as we saw in the proof of Theorem 1 in Appendix B.2.
-Hence we can compare to the following loss parameterized by a scale $\alpha \geq 0$
+This is precisely the loss attained by the deep linear UFM at the best performing DNC solution, as derived in the proof of Theorem 1 in Appendix B.3.
+Thus, we can compare to the following loss parameterized by a scale $\alpha \geq 0$

-We will now construct a low-rank solution that can beat this loss, even for ReLU non-linearity included.
+We will now construct a low-rank solution that can beat this loss, for any $\alpha$, even for ReLU non-linearity included.

 Initially let us assume $K$ is even.
-In constructing our low-rank solution, we can no longer use the same structure as we used in the linear model, since for any choice of the matrices $U_{L-1},...,U_0$ there will be negative entries.
-Instead we incorporate an additional rank 1 matrix into this solution so as to keep all the entries positive throughout.
-Define the following matrices $\bar{X}, \bar{Y} \in \textbf{R}^{K \times K}$
+In constructing our low-rank solution, we can no longer use the same structure as we used in the linear model.
+This is since for any choice of the orthogonal matrices $U_{L-1},...,U_0$ there will be negative entries that are zeroed out by ReLU.
+To address this, we modify the construction by adding a rank-1 positive matrix to ensure all entries remain non-negative throughout the network.